UPDATE JUNE 15TH –

 SCC beaten by Oxfordshire in SCC semi-final

 The fabulous first season our Southern Counties Championship team have enjoyed came to an end when they were beaten by reigning champions Oxfordshire.
-Details to follow when scorecard goes on line.
+Batting first Cornwall were dismissed for 79 with only Mike Blake (26) getting into double figures.
+In reply the home side lost a single wicket, reaching their target in the 21st over.

 ECB beaten by Sussex